joao-frohlich/api-bigodera/README.md

 # API Bigodera

 ## Overview
-This is a simple python API created with the initial purpose to centralize the actions performed in common by the two bots created by members of the (BRUTE Competitive Programming)[bruteudesc.com] for (Discord)[https://github.com/EMachad0/BigoderaDiscord-Bot] and (Telegram)[https://github.com/VGasparini/bigodera-bot].
+This is a simple python API created with the initial purpose to centralize the actions performed in common by the two bots created by members of the [BRUTE Competitive Programming](bruteudesc.com) for [Discord](https://github.com/EMachad0/BigoderaDiscord-Bot) and [Telegram](https://github.com/VGasparini/bigodera-bot).

-Currently, the API is hosted on (Heroku)[https://api-bigodera.herokuapp.com/].
+Currently, the API is hosted on [Heroku](https://api-bigodera.herokuapp.com/).
 While the given URL gives a 404 response, you can see how to use in the following section

 ## Usage
 To use the bot, you have to create requests according to the methods of each function, as it is listed below: